CloudCannon/documentation/_editing/5_front_matter.md

 Shows a date picker.

 #### Usage
-Add **_date** to the end of your variable name.
-This field will be used if the value is a Date.
+Add `_date` to the end of your variable name.
+This field is also used if the value is a date.

 #### Front Matter
 {% highlight liquid %}